Manchester Army reservists commemorate Victoria Cross holder

 Born in Southport on 30 March 1877, Masters was one of five sons to David and Margaret Masters.
 He was 37 when war broke out.

-After previously being a chauffeur, he became a driver for the Royal Army Service Corps (RASC) and was attached to the 141st Field Ambulance Service.
+As detailed in the 'Comprehensive Guide to the victoria cross and military cross', he was previously a chauffeur before becoming a driver for the Royal Army Service Corps (RASC) and was attached to the 141st Field Ambulance Service.

 Before his actions in 1918, Masters had previously been awarded the French Croix de Guerre for saving the lives of wounded men during the Battle of the Somme.